-Impact/ Source Potential Impact Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact Transportation within and to and from the site will be minimised through efficient transport management in order to minimise the risk of running animals over.
+Impact/ Source Potential Impact Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact Fires will be forbidden onsite or anywhere along the PL corridor.
 EPC As soon as the works start and throughout construction period.
-Fires will be forbidden onsite or anywhere along the PL corridor.
-EPC As soon as the works start and throughout construction period.
 Induction training for employees will include awareness of ecological management protocols including activities forbidden onsite, and protocols when fauna is encountered.
-EPC CESMP - Management and monitoring In order to avoid destruction of nests / burrows, vegetation clearing will be scheduled before work begins.
-EPC CESMP - Management and monitoring Workers will be trained and sensitized on site so as not to kill or harm birds or nests if they are on site.
-These birds or nests will be identified and reported to the HSE officer and will be moved out of the intervention corridor.
-EPC CESMP - Management and monitoring Human disturbance Minor No glare or light spill from floodlights will be directed to the natural environment around the Site or the 500m buffer.
+EPC CESMP - Management and monitoring If construction works will take place during the nesting period, in order to avoid the destruction of active nests/burrows, vegetation clearance will be scheduled before the commencement of the breeding period (end-February 2017) EPC CESMP - Management and monitoring Training on conservation awareness on bird nests and burrows will be undertaken onsite.
+CESMP - Management and monitoring Human disturbance Minor No glare or light spill from floodlights will be directed to the natural environment around the PL corridor or the 500m buffer.
 EPC As soon as the works start and throughout construction period.
-Negligible Direct mortality of avifauna due to electrocutio n Minor Negative The EPC will prepare a technical assessment of the PL design, to show compliance with international good practice for bird mortality management in the design of the line, as specified in the EU "Bern Convention Group of Experts on Conservation of Birds" and Birdlife "Birds and Power Lines within the Rift Valley/ Red Sea Flyway".
-Aspects to be included in the assessment will include, but not be limited to: The installation of bird rejecters above non-suspended insulators; EPC Design Negligible
+Negligible Direct mortality of avifauna due to electrocutio n Minor Negative The EPC will prepare a technical assessment of the PL design, to show compliance with international good practice for bird mortalit management in the design of the line, as specified in the EU "Bern Convention Group of Experts on Conservation of Birds" and Birdlife "Birds and Power Lines within the Rift Valley/ Red Sea Flyway".
+Aspects to be included in the assessment will include, but not be limited to: • The installation of bird rejecters above non-suspended insulators; • Strain poles with power lines below the crossarm to have insulating chains of more than 60cm length y EPC Design Negligible Avoidance of strain poles with one conductor above the crossarm

-Impact/ Potential Source Impact Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact Strain poles with power lines below the crossarm to have insulating chains of more than 60cm length Avoidance of strain poles with one conductor above the crossarm Avoidance of power poles with upright insulators Conductors of suspended insulators will be placed at least 140cm apart.
-For poles with the middle suspended insulator in a triangle- or vault-shaped frame, the distance between the perching site and middle suspended insulator to be at least 200cm in order to avoid electrocution during perching.
-Terminal Poles and Tower stations: over voltage reactors to be attached below the crossarm and all down leading wires will be insulated with tubing.
+Impact/ Source Potential Impact Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact Avoidance of power poles with upright insulators Conductors of suspended insulators will be placed at least 140cm apart.
+For poles with the middle suspended insulator in a triangle-or vault-shaped frame, the distance between the perching site and middle suspended insulator to be at least 200cm in order to avoid electrocution during perching.
+Terminal Poles and Tower stations: over voltage reactors to be attached below the crossarm and all down leading wire will be insulated with tubing.
 Switch towers to be designed to have their switches below the cross arm.
-For each of these design recommendations, the EPC will clearly state which have been incorporated into the design, and when any has not been incorporated, the technical reason why it is not applicable will be submitted to the Project Company and reviewed by a qualified independent expert to ensure that the proposed detailed design is aligned with good international practice to minimise bird mortality.
+For each of these design recommendations, the EPC will clearly state which have been incorporated into the design, and when any has not been incorporated, the technical reason why it is not applicable will be outlined. rs .
+The report will be submitted to the Project Company and reviewed by a qualified independent expert to ensure that the proposed detailed design is aligned with good international practice to minimise bird mortality.